Cinema of China: Main melody dramas

 During the late 20th century, a period when socialist dramas were beginning to lose viewership, the Chinese government began to involve itself deeper into the world of popular culture and cinema by creating the official genre of the "main melody" (主旋律 zhǔxuánlǜ), inspired by Hollywood's strides in musical dramas.
 In 1987, the Ministry of Radio, Film and Television issued a statement encouraging the making of movies which emphasizes the main melody to "invigorate national spirit and national pride".
 The expression main melody refers to the musical term leitmotif, which translates to the 'theme of our times', which scholars suggest is representative of China's socio-political climate and cultural context of popular cinema.
 These main melody films, still produced regularly in modern times, try to emulate the commercial mainstream by the use of Hollywood-style music and special effects.
 A significant feature of these films is the incorporation of a "red song", which is a song written as propaganda to support the People's Republic of China.
 By revolving the film around the motif of a red song, the film is able to gain traction at the box office as songs are generally thought to be more accessible than a film.
 Theoretically, once the red song dominates the charts, it will stir interest in the film that which it accompanies.

 Main melody dramas are often subsidized by the state and have free access to government and military personnel.
 The Chinese government spends between "one and two million RMBs" annually to support the production of films in the main melody genre.
 August First Film Studio, the film and TV production arm of the People's Liberation Army, is a studio that produces main melody cinema.
 Main melody films, which often depict past military engagements or are biopics of first-generation CCP leaders, have won several Best Picture prizes at the Golden Rooster Awards.
 Some of the more famous main melody dramas include the ten-hour epic Decisive Engagement (大决战, 1991), directed by Cai Jiawei, Yang Guangyuan and Wei Lian; The Opium War (1997), directed by Xie Jin; and The Founding of a Republic (2009), directed by Han Sanping and Fifth Generation director Huang Jianxin.
 The Founding of an Army (2017) was commissioned by the government to celebrate the 90th anniversary of the People's Liberation Army, and is the third instalment in The Founding of a Republic series.
 The film featured many young Chinese pop singers that are already well-established in the industry, including Li Yifeng, Liu Haoran, and Lay Zhang, so as to further the film's reputation as a main melody drama.

+Though initially censored in mainland China due to its portrayal of homosexuality and the Cultural Revolution, the film achieved major international recognition, jointly winning the Palme d’Or at the 1993 Cannes Film Festival and becoming one of the most internationally celebrated Chinese films of the late 20th century.